Apply for Summer Staff

 What positions are available and how much will I get paid?

-We are looking for qualified individuals to serve as Unit Directors (2), Leadership Development Coordinators (LDC) (2), Cabin Counselors (16), Marketing Coordinator (1), Kitchen Assistants (2), Arts & Crafts Instructor (1), and Program Assistant (1).
+We are looking for qualified individuals to serve as Unit Directors (2), Leadership Development Coordinators (2), Cabin Counselors (17), Media Intern (1), Arts & Crafts Instructor (1), and Program/Kitchen Assistants (3).
 Click here

 to view job descriptions for each of these positions.
-Click here
+You can also view the summer staff salary schedule

 Where is Camp Wyoming located and what is it like?